 Copperheads have a lot of natural enemies, including a wide range of other snakes.
 In fact, snakes are very good at hunting each other down.
 Some copperhead-snacking slitherers include:

 - Racer snakes

 Additionally, a lot of other critters will go after copperheads.
 Your cat or dog will consider them a tasty snack, although letting them do so can be quite risky.

 Obviously, you don’t want some of these critters visiting your backyard, but those you’re comfortable having around can be valuable allies.

-One of the best-kept secrets of successful gardening, the fine art of complimentary gardening (AKA companion planting) makes use of the natural capabilities of certain plants to attract or repel critters, as well as the ability of some to boost the growth of nearby plants.
+One of the best-kept secrets of successful gardening is the fine art of complimentary gardening (AKA companion planting).
+This technique makes use of the natural capabilities of certain plants to attract or repel critters, as well as the ability of some to boost the growth of nearby plants.

 There are some really great plants you can mix into your flower or crop gardens, or simply plant around the perimeter of your property.
 Not only are these plants attractive and often edible, they’re really good at keeping both copperheads and their prey at bay.

 Some great choices include:

 - Alliums (chives, garlic, onions, etc.)

 - Green chiretta